nivekmai/Fix-Lightburn-for-Snapmaker-2.0/README.md

   1. Pass a file to `fix_nc.sh`, e.g. `./fix_nc.sh myFile.nc`
   2. A "myFile - fixed.nc" will be created in the directory

+# CONTRIBUTING

-(If someone wants to go and make an automator script to allow right click fix on mac, I'm happy to accept pull requests)
+If someone wants to go and make an automator script to allow right click fix on mac, I'm happy to accept pull requests.